mjordan/islandora_restricted_datastreams/README.md

 1. Apply a MIME type to restricted datastreams that will prevent them from being indexed by GSearch.
 This is probably the least disruptive option.

 This module provides an easy way to implement the third option.
 It will assign the MIME type `application/octet-stream` to all datastreams that have a DSID configured to be restricted, regardless of what the real MIME type should be.
 Note that the default file extension that Islandora will give datastream files of this MIME type if downloaded (which can only be done by authorized users, of course) is `.bin`.

+Whatever approach you take, you should perform some tests to see if queries for known restricted datastreams return the results that you expect.

 ## Maintainer